kamilkhan/music_management/README.md

 Steps to run:

-Note: This application will run on port 5555.
+Note: This application will run on port 5000.
 It is hard coded for simplicity.
-If any other application is running on 5555, Please edit the toml file

 git clone https://github.com/kamilkhan/music_management.git